The Answer is Colombia

 Read the article here.

-DirectFlow, InterValve, Avinger, Mitralign, MitraSpan, ClarVista Medical, CeloNova BioSciences, Kona Medical, Abiomed, Volcano, Mount Sinai's Center for Personalized Cancer Therapeutics, Keraderm, Libella Gene Therapeutics, Medimaps Group, Omron, Hancock Jaffe Laboratories, EOFlow, ReGelTec, and others.
+University of Miami, DirectFlow, InterValve, Avinger, Mitralign, MitraSpan, CeloNova BioSciences, Kona Medical, ForSight VISION5, Keraderm, Libella Gene Therapeutics, Hancock Jaffe Laboratories, EOFlow, Establishment Labs, ReGelTec, PAVmed, Flow-FX, BridgeBio/Orfan Biotech, etc.

+Julio has been working with US life science companies for over 10 years helping them design and implement successful clinical trial, regulatory, and market entry & access winning strategies.
+Julio is a recognized medical device expert and his insights on the medical device industry have been featured on the industry-leading Med Device Online publication.
+Julio's latest published article is titled Succeeding In The Latin American Medtech Market: Three Tips, Five Trends.
+He is the host of the LATAM Medtech Leaders podcast: A weekly conversation with leaders who have succeeded in Latin America.
 Julio has a B.S. degree in electronics engineering and a masters in business administration (MBA).
-He has been working with US medical device companies for over 10 years helping them design and implement successful clinical trial, regulatory, and market entry & access winning strategies.
-Julio is a recognized medical device expert and his insights on the medical device industry have been featured on the industry-leading Med Device Online publication.
+Read more.

 Vice President of Operations

 Monica leads the company's operations, logistics, accounting, human resources and general corporate and project-related administrative matters.
-Monica has worked for global companies including Alcatel-Lucent and Toshiba.
+Monica has worked for global companies including Alcatel-Lucent and Toshiba and has managed the design and execution of a myriad of first-in-human clinical trials.
 She has a B.S. degree in computer sciences and graduate studies in business management.
+Monica is based in Orlando, FL.

 Ana G. Criado